chrismcclurg/vr-shooter-data/README.md

 # VR Shooter Data

 This repository contains the dataset associated with a virtual reality study in which human participants role-played as school shooters in a simulated school environment.
-The study was designed to support empirical modeling of attacker movement and decision-making during active shooting scenarios, with the broader goal of evaluating school security and robot intervention strategies in simulation.
+The study was designed to support empirical modeling of attacker movement, decision-making, and responses to robot-based intervention strategies.

 ![Environment](https://github.com/chrismcclurg/VR-Shooter-Data/blob/main/visual/iso.png)